Thilakraj1998/Project-List/Text Moderation/README.md

 To make a successful submission to the project repository, the following files have to be submitted:

 * Training Code file(.ipynb):- AI/ML model training file for reproducibility of the results.
-* Usage Code file(.ipynb):- A usage file to utilize the model for prediction/Recognition.
+* Usage Code file(.ipynb):- A usage file to utilize the model for prediction.
 * Saved Model file(.h5/.pickle):- Saved Trained Model in appropriate/accepted format